St. Cuthbert’s Way

 -

-What is includedHand picked B&B, guesthouse and small hotel accommodation incl. breakfast; Luggage transfers; Transfer to your accommodation if a part of the package; Digital access to detailed roabook, maps and GPS tracks; Emergency phone support;
+What is includedHand picked B&B, guesthouse and small hotel accommodation incl. breakfast; Luggage transportation; People transfers to/from the trail when changes in overnight places require that; Detailed roadbook, maps and GPS tracks (1 set per reservation); Emergency phone support

 -